mramshaw/pubsub/README.md

 $
 ```

 #### Pass messages

-In the third window, open a publisher as follows:
+In the third console, open a publisher as follows:

 ```
 $ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic news